-Here’s the lowdown on who a Product Owner is, why it’s such an important role that often goes unrecognized and under-appreciated, and some potential pitfalls to avoid.
+Here’s the lowdown on who a Product Owner is and why it’s such an important role, one that often goes unrecognized and under-appreciated.
+Plus some potential pitfalls to avoid (you’re welcome).

-Scrum is a lightweight framework that limits and timeboxes work and emphasizes completion of whole products.
-It is structured in a way that shines a light on bottlenecks so they can be mitigated quickly.
+Scrum is a lightweight framework that limits and time-boxes work.
+It emphasizes completion of whole products.
+Scrum is structured in a way that surfaces and highlights bottlenecks so they can be quickly removed.

 The Scrum team contains three roles:

-- Scrum Master – Facilitator of the Scrum process; removes obstacles, and makes sure the team has everything it needs to deliver maximum value.
+- Scrum Master – Facilitates the Scrum process.
+Removes obstacles and makes sure the team has everything it needs to deliver maximum value.

-- Product Owner -– Representatives of the stakeholders; communicates needs and acceptance criteria to the team, handles project reporting, and owns the product vision and backlog.
+- Product Owner – Represents the stakeholders.
+Communicates needs and acceptance criteria to the team, handles project reporting, and owns the product vision and backlog.

-- Team Member – A group of cross-functional team members who deliver the work committed to in the sprint.
+- Team Member – Completes the tasks.
+A group of cross-functional team members who deliver the work committed to the sprint.

-The Product Owner’s primary job is to promote the Agile goal of delivering the most business value possible with the time and money given.
-It is NOT to make Making stakeholders happy is NOT a goal of the Product Owner.
+Above all, the Product Owner’s job is to promote the Agile goal to deliver the most business value possible with the given time and money.

-The Product Owner must have both the capability and the authorization to make tough prioritization decisions.
-In particular, the Product Owner must be able to deflect stakeholder demands that don’t promote the goals of the product and to reject any delivered stories that don’t meet the defined acceptance criteria.
+The PO must have both the capability and the authority to make tough prioritization decisions.
+In particular, s/he must deflect stakeholder demands that don’t promote product goals, and reject delivered stories that don’t meet the defined acceptance criteria.

-While the Product Owner and Scrum Master support each other, the class teaches us that their roles are, by definition, in “tension”.
-This dynamic provides a balance between interests in order to assure that all perspectives are considered.
-Therefore, they should be of similar temperament so the team maintains balance.
+While the Product Owner and Scrum Master support each other, the class teaches us that their roles are, by definition, “in tension”.

 Product Owner Pitfalls